-No active drainages are mapped crossing the site or were evident.
-Given this, the risk from stream flooding is low.
-Site hydrology and runoff should be addressed in the civil engineering design and grading plan for the Project.
+No active drainages cross the site or were evident, and based on this the hazard from stream flooding should be low.
+However, there was a small seasonal drainage that reportedly had an easement crossing the site (AGEC, 2014).
+Site hydrology and runoff should therefore be addressed in the civil engineering design and grading plan for the Project.